jykingston/example-test-suite-ruby/README.md

 # Example RSpec Test Suite

-This is a sample RSpec Test Suite which uses Buildkite's Test Analytics observability and automation tooling to track test performance, reliability and uses Buildkite's [test-splitter](https://github.com/buildkite/test-splitter) to split the suite of tests.
+This is a sample RSpec Test Suite which uses Buildkite's Test Engine observability and automation tooling to track test performance, reliability and uses Buildkite's [test-splitter](https://github.com/buildkite/test-splitter) to split the suite of tests.